PGMacDesign/PGMacTips/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/google/skia.svg)

 # PGMacTips

-This will be a collection of utility methods that I use in nearly all of my projects
+This is a collection of utility methods, various wrappers, and examples that are all used to reduce boilerplate code in projects.

+For a list of changes and the differences in versions, please see the [Changelog](https://github.com/PGMacDesign/PGMacTips/blob/master/CHANGELOG.MD).

 ## Installation